openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 # Setting up your journal

 This guide takes you through setting up a journal on Janeway, looking at creating the journal, configuring it and opening submissions.
-You will not necessarily need to work through them stage by stage, as many of these steps (beyond the very first one) can be done in different orders (but there will be the occasionaly dependency) and you may wish to return to various aspects of the journal configuration later.
+You will not necessarily need to work through it stage by stage, as many of these steps (beyond the very first one) can be done in different orders (but there will be the occasional dependency) and you may wish to return to various aspects of the journal configuration later.
 Each section contains a link to the wider documentation with more detail on how to perform tasks.

 You do not have to do everything in one sitting.
-Most settings can be changed later or handled when working through submissions (webcontent, email reminders, styling etc.)
+Most settings can be changed later or handled when working through submissions (web content, email reminders, styling etc.)

 ## Before you start

 ### Who can set up a journal

 Creating a journal happens at press level and needs staff permission.
-If you are an editor, you cannot do this yourself - you will need to contact your press manager or systemn administrator.
+If you are an editor, you cannot do this yourself - you will need to contact your press manager or system administrator.
 Once the journal exists and you have the editor or journal manager role, you can work through the rest of this guide.

 Everything after [Creating a journal](#creating-a-journ) is available to editors and journal managers, with two exceptions noted in the text: press-level settings and the admin area.
 For a full breakdown of who can do what, see [Roles and permissions on Janeway](../accounts-and-roles/roles-and-permissions-on-janeway.md).
 If you have not worked in Janeway before, read [Navigating Janeway](./navigating-janeway.md) first so the interfaces mentioned below make sense.